anupriyachhabra/p3-behavioral-cloning/README.md

 turning left and right where it was supposed to but the predicted steering angle was falling a bit short, and my car was touching lane lines.
 * Till this point I had not added any activations to my model and decided to add "tanh" activation to my model as this activation produces stronger gradients.
-I equated that too stronger angles if the input is large and smoother angles if input is small.
+I equated that to stronger angles if the input is large and smoother angles if input is small.
 I referred this article https://theclevermachine.wordpress.com/tag/tanh-function/
 * After adding the tanh activation my model started making stronger turns as desired, but the mse got higher than before.
 That is when I looked at ELU activation and found that it has many properties similar to tanh but is better than tanh since it helps